Parker Jewish Institute For Health Care And Rehabilitation

 How does Parker Jewish Institute For Health Care And Rehabilitation spend its money?

 Parker Jewish Institute For Health Care And Rehabilitation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Parker Jewish Institute For Health Care And Rehabilitation tax-deductible?